Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Prune belly syndrome is rare.
-It happens only in about one in every 30,000 to 40,000 babies born.
-It mostly happens in boys (about 95% of the cases).
+It affects about 1 in every 30,000 to 40,000 newborn babies.
+It mostly happens in babies assigned male at birth (AMAB) (about 95% of the cases).

 Symptoms and Causes

-Prune belly syndrome has many signs -- over 50.
+Prune belly syndrome has many signs — over 50.
 Symptoms vary from baby to baby.
-Your healthcare provider will be able to make the diagnosis based on physical exam and tests.
+Your child’s healthcare provider will be able to make the diagnosis based on a physical exam and tests.

 • Wrinkled or prune-like appearance of the abdominal wall.
 This is due to the absence or poor development of the abdominal muscles.

-• Large abdomen with loops of intestine that can be seen though the thin skin of the abdominal wall.
+• Large abdomen with loops of intestine that you can see through the thin skin of the abdominal wall.

-• Testicles that fail to descend into the scrotum (undescended testicles, in males)
+• Testicles that don’t descend into the scrotum (undescended testicles).

-• Urinary system problems including enlarged or blocked ureters, enlarged kidney, enlarged bladder, vesicoureteral reflux (backflow of urine up the urinary tract).
+• Urinary system problems, including enlarged or blocked ureters, enlarged kidney, enlarged bladder and vesicoureteral reflux (backflow of urine up the urinary tract).

 • Stomach and intestinal problems.